-4 Risl c Profile .
-27

-4.1.
-Material Risks .
-27

-4.2.
-Risk Mitigation across the Company .
-28

 4.3.
-Material Risk Concentrations .
-28

-4.4.
-Investment in Assets in Accordance with the Prudent Person Principle .
-28

-4.5.
-Stress Testing and Sensitivity Analysis to Assess Material Risks .
-29

-4.6.
-Other Material Information .
-29

-5. Sol vency Valuation .
-30

-5.1.
-Valuation Bases, Assumptions and Methods to Derive the Value of Each Asset .
-30

-5.2.
-Provis Valuation Bases, Assumptions and Methods to Derive the Value of Technical sions .31

-5.3.
-Descriptions of Recoverables from Reinsurance Contracts .
-32

-5.4.
-Valuation Bases, Assumptions and Methods to Derive the Value of Other Liabilitie 32 S

-5.5.
-Other Material Information .
-33

-6 Сар oital Management .
-34

-6.1.
-Eligible Capital .
-34

-6.2.
-Used Eligible Capital Categorized by Tiers in Accordance with the Eligible Capital Rules to Meet ECR and MSM Requirements of the Insurance Act

-6.3.
-Confirmation of Eligible Capital That is Subject to Transitional Arrangements .
-35

-6.4. transf Identification of any factors affecting encumbrances affecting the availability and erability of capital to meet the ECR .
-35

-6.5.
-Ancillary capital instruments that have been approved by the Authority .
-35

-6.6. stater Identification of differences in shareholder's equity as stated in the financial nents versus available statutory capital and surplus. .35

-6.7.
-Regulatory capital requirements .36

-7. Арр proved Internal Capital Model .
-37

-8. Sub osequent events .
-37

-9. Dec claration .
-38
+Material Risk Concentrations 29 4.4.
+Investment in Assets in Accordance with the Prudent Person Principle 29 4.5.
+Stress Testing and Sensitivity Analysis to Assess Material Risks 31 4.6.
+Other Material Information 31 5 .
+Sol vency Valuation 32 5.1.
+Valuation Bases, Assumptions and Methods to Derive the Value of Each Asset 32 5.2.
+Provis Valuation Bases, Assumptions and Methods to Derive the Value of Technical sions 33 5.3.
+Descriptions of Recoverables from Reinsurance Contracts 34 5.4.
+Valuation Bases, Assumptions and Methods to Derive the Value of Other Liabiliti 34 es 5.5.
+Other Material Information 34 6 .
+Cap oital Management 35 6.1.
+Eligible Capital 35 6.2.
+Used Eligible Capital Categorized by Tiers in Accordance with the Eligible Capital Rule to Meet ECR and MSM Requirements of the Insurance Act 6.3.
+Confirmation of Eligible Capital That is Subject to Transitional Arrangements 36 6.4. transf Identification of any factors affecting encumbrances affecting the availability and ferability of capital to meet the ECR 6.5.
+Ancillary capital instruments that have been approved by the Authority 36 6.6. stater Identification of differences in shareholder's equity as stated in the financial nents versus available statutory capital and surplus.
+36 6.7.
+Regulatory capital requirements 37 7 . Ар proved Internal Capital Model 38 8 .
+Suk osequent events 38 9 .
+De claration 39